pip-services/pip-services-docs/content/en/python/postgres/persistence/postgres_persistence.md

 #### _generate_values
-Generates a list of column parameters
+Generates a list of column parameters.

 > _generate_values(values: Any): List[Any]